opulencephp/docs/bootstrappers.md

 ```

 <h2 id="lazy-bootstrappers">Lazy Bootstrappers</h2>
 It's not very efficient to create, register bindings, run, and shut down every bootstrapper in your application when they're not all needed.
 Sometimes, you may only like a bootstrapper to be registered/run/shut down if its bindings are required.
 This is the purpose of **lazy bootstrappers**.
 In Opulence, you can designate a bootstrapper to be lazy-loaded by making it implement `Opulence\Bootstrappers\ILazyBootstrapper`, which requires a `getBindings()` method to be defined.
-This method should return a list of all classes/interfaces bound to the Ioc container by that bootstrapper.
+This method should return a list of all classes/interfaces bound to the IoC container by that bootstrapper.
 Let's take a look at an example:

 ```php
 namespace MyApp\Bootstrappers;